 A. Providing that cleared funds are received before our cut off time of 1pm, your payment will be made the same day.
 Payments received by Direct Debit are required to complete the clearing cycle before being released.

 Q. Why do you require documentation and proof of source of funds?

-A. Our International Payments business is authorised and regulated by the Financial Services Authority (FSA), we take our commitments regarding this regulation and money laundering regulations very seriously and as a result may ask for further supporting documentation or information from time to time.
+A. Our International Payments business is authorised and regulated by the Financial Conduct Authority (FCA), we take our commitments regarding this regulation and money laundering regulations very seriously and as a result may ask for further supporting documentation or information from time to time.